 Our local SBDCs are often one of the first referrals we make for things like business planning, financial forecasting, market research and more.
-Our regional North Dakota office is at the NDSU Research Park.
-The Minnesota office is on the campus of Concordia College.
-In addition to the SBDCs, our local SCORE office has volunteer mentors to help entrepreneurs talk through their ideas and plans, and the ND Women’s Business Center has a Fargo office to help provide programs to support entrepreneurs from business start-up to expansion through a variety of services and resources.
-The above guidance is often taken and utilized to visit with local SBA partners for early financing needs – Dakota Business Lending and Lake Agassiz Development Group.
+Regionally we have both a North Dakota Office in Fargo and a Minnesota Office in Moorhead.
+In addition to the SBDCs, our local SCORE Office has volunteer mentors to help entrepreneurs talk through their ideas and plans, and the ND Women’s Business Center has a local office to help provide programs to support entrepreneurs from business start-up to expansion through a variety of services and resources.
+The above guidance is often taken and utilized to visit with local SBA partners for early financing needs –Dakota Business Lending and Lake Agassiz Development Group.

 New startups in North Dakota may apply for Innovate ND which not only provides opportunities for entrepreneurial assistance and mentorship, but also enables the startups to access up to $40,000 in funds through a combination of reimbursements and grants.